MAD-PINN: A Decentralized Physics-Informed Machine Learning Framework for Safe and Optimal Multi-Agent Control: Abstract

 \section{Abstract}

 Co-optimizing safety and performance in large-scale multi-agent systems remains a fundamental challenge.
-Existing approaches based on multi-agent reinforcement learning (MARL), safety filtering, or Model Predictive Control (MPC) either lack strict safety guarantees, suffer from conservatism, or fail to scale effectively.
+Existing approaches based on multi-agent reinforcement learning (MARL), safety filtering, or Model Predictive Control (MPC) either incorporate safety via soft constraints that may not reliably prevent unsafe interactions, exhibit conservative performance, or fail to scale effectively.
 We propose \textit{MAD-PINN}, a decentralized physics-informed machine learning framework for solving the multi-agent state-constrained optimal control problem (MASC-OCP).
 Our method leverages an epigraph-based reformulation of SC-OCP to simultaneously capture performance and safety, and approximates its solution via a physics-informed neural network.
-Scalability is achieved by training the SC-OCP value function on reduced-agent systems and deploying them in a decentralized fashion, where each agent relies only on local observations of its neighbours for decision-making.
-To further enhance safety and efficiency, we introduce an Hamilton-Jacobi (HJ) reachability-based neighbour selection strategy to prioritize safety-critical interactions, and a receding-horizon policy execution scheme that adapts to dynamic interactions while reducing computational burden.
+Scalability is achieved by training the SC-OCP value function on reduced-agent systems and deploying it in a decentralized fashion, where each agent relies only on local observations of its neighbors for decision-making.
+To further enhance safety and efficiency, we introduce a Hamilton-Jacobi (HJ) reachability-based neighbor selection strategy to prioritize safety-critical interactions, and a receding-horizon policy execution scheme that adapts to dynamic interactions while reducing computational burden.
 Experiments on multi-agent navigation tasks demonstrate that MAD-PINN achieves superior safety–performance trade-offs, maintains scalability as the number of agents grows, and consistently outperforms state-of-the-art baselines.
-Videos results can be viewed on the \href{https://tayalmanan28.github.io/mad-pinn/}{project webpage}.
+Videos demonstrating the experimental results are provided in \href{https://drive.google.com/drive/folders/1YR76AyYc-YuBClnH7kDQlXLHk13y2VBS?usp=sharing}{the supplementary material}.